Isa1asN/fibonacciUsingMatrix/README.md

-# fibonacciUsingMatrix
+# fibonacciUsingMatrix_O(logN)
-Finding the nth fibonacci number using matrix exponentiation.
+Finding the nth fibonacci number using matrix exponentiation in O(logN)